Fees & Equity

 Insurance & Superbills

-Premera, Lifewise, Regence, Aetna, Moda, United Healthcare, HMA, and Anthem.
+I’m currently in-network with the following insurance providers: Premera, Lifewise, Regence, Aetna, Moda, United Healthcare, HMA, and Anthem.

-If I’m not in-network with your plan, you may still be eligible for out-of-network reimbursement — meaning your insurance company might pay you back for part of the cost.
+If I’m not in-network with your plan, you may still be eligible for out-of-network reimbursement (meaning your insurance company might pay you back for part of your session fee).
+I provide monthly superbills (a special receipt with all the info your insurance needs), which you can use to submit a claim.

 Do I have out-of-network mental health coverage?